- Grand Canyon University - B.S or M.Ed. in Early Childhood Education and Elementary Education

 Early Childhood Educator Jobs: Where They’re Found and Who’s Funding Them

 Preschool teachers may work in any number of settings and positions.
-Your position may be funded at the federal, state, or local level, or it may be privately financed.
-It may be part of a large program or it may be a small, locally operated program.
+Your position may be funded at the federal, state, or local level, or it may be funded on student tuition alone.
+It may be part of a large, national program or the state public school system, or it may be small, locally operated program.

-You will find variations in everything from salary and benefits to work schedule and minimum educational requirements, depending on where the preschool program is located, how it is financed, and the size and structure of it.
+You’ll find variations in everything from salary and benefits to work schedule and minimum educational requirements, depending on where the preschool program is located, how it is funded, and the size and structure of it.

 Most states license center-based preschool programs.
 Licensed preschool programs must adhere to state standards, which typically include minimum educational and training requirements for preschool program directors, teachers, and teacher assistants.